MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/environment-controller-core.md

 ---
-title: "How the top-level classes work: CoreWebView2, Controller, and Environment"
+title: "The top-level classes: Environment, Controller, and CoreWebView2"
-description: "Overview of how the top-level WebView2 classes work: CoreWebView2, Controller, and Environment."
+description: "Overview of how the top-level WebView2 classes work: Environment, Controller, and CoreWebView2."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual